Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover

 Due to the high number of parameters, it is necessary to have a high number of iterations of the back-propagation process in order for the CNN to converge.
 In our experiments, the number of times the database is scanned was between 100 and 200.
 With a learning database consisting of 60 000 images of size $256\times256$ this leads to a learning time that is less than one day (sometimes 2 hours, sometimes more, depending on the parameters and the charge on the GPU) with the most efficient double precision GPU card on the market on June 2015, i.e. the Nvidia Tesla K80.
 It thus takes more than one-month of computation in order to find our "best" network.
 For a reproducibility of experiments, the main parameters are given: the "mini-batch" size is 128, the "moment" is 0.9, the "learning coefficient" is 0.001 for weights and 0.002 for bias, the "weight decay" is 0.004 for convolutions layers and 0.01 for the fully connected network, the "drop out" is not activated.

-The paper essentially demonstrates that a CNN is more efficient than an Ensemble Classifier, or an Ensemble Classifier informed on the selection channel (adaptive steganalysis scenario) \cite{Tang2014_Adaptive, Denemark2014_AdaptiveSteganalysis}.
-Moreover, the paper also shows that CNN exhibits a surprising invariance property with respect to the cover-source mismatch, which is currently, a phenomenon that we are not fully able to explain.
-For our defense, the deep learning performances in many other topics are not well explained.
+The paper essentially demonstrates that a CNN is more efficient than an Ensemble Classifier, or an Ensemble Classifier informed on the selection channel (adaptive steganalysis scenario) \cite{Tang2014_Adaptive, Denemark2014_AdaptiveSteganalysis} in the "same embedding key" scenario.
+Moreover, the paper also shows that CNN exhibits an invariance property with respect to the cover-source mismatch in this same scenario.